kcmw3e/rirekisho/src/timeframe.typ

-// This is the common way Rirekisho handles timeframes throughout resumes.
+// This is the common way Resumania handles timeframes throughout resumes.
 //
 // Here is a usage example:
 // ```typst